micro-api/micro-api/README.md

 Note that in every entity, it is necessary to include backlinks, because bi-directional links are not assumed.
 The keys `@href` and `@id` are a **MUST** in the `@links` object of an entity.
 Also, the `include` query is not mandated by the specification, it is left to the implementer to decide how to include entities.

 An `@id` value that is an array indicates a to-many association, while a singular value indicates a to-one association.
-A null value or empty array indicates no link, and it is optional to include.
+A null value or empty array indicates no link, and it is a **MUST** to include.

 ```
 GET /users/1/posts